zilliztech/zdoc/docs/tutorials/network-and-security/setup-a-private-link/setup-a-private-link-aws.md

 - You have signed up for Zilliz Cloud.

-- A cluster has been created.
+- A Dedicated (Enterprise) cluster has been created.
 For information on how to create a cluster, see [Create Cluster](./create-cluster).

 ## Add a private endpoint{#add-a-private-endpoint}